This is an exciting time for R&D globally, and a great time to apply for research and development grants.

 Fast-track your research and development projects in technology!

 The iRAPID program, in cooperation with FedNor Canada, offers funding for any for-profit organization in the districts of Nipissing, Timiskaming,

+Parry Sound, or Muskoka who could use help realizing their projects during the pre commercialization phase.
+And better yet, if your project could grow the economy or create jobs in some way, you’ll receive preference over other companies.
 So if you qualify for the program, and they highly recommend you contact them to ensure you truly have met all the qualifications before you apply, you could get up to 75% of costs covered for your project at one of three levels:

 All you have to do to get your funds is download, complete, sign, and submit the online application form.
 While applications are accepted in an ongoing fashion, the last day of each month is the deadline as they review on a monthly basis.

 Mitacs – Accelerate Entrepreneur

 Mitacs Accelerate Entrepreneur provides early-stage support to postdoctoral fellows (PDF) and graduate student entrepreneurs.
 Accelerate Entrepreneur funds student entrepreneurs to further develop the research or technology at the core of their business when hosted by an incubator facility.
 This helps student entrepreneurs to take real, meaningful advantage of the support provided by the incubator, with the goal of commercializing the technology, product, or service rapidly.
 In a nutshell, they get paid to grow their company and get to market faster.

 Sault Ste.
 Marie Innovation Centre (SSMIC) – Innovation Acceleration Program (IAP)